saucey/angular2/README.md

 * Scripts repo: [https://bitbucket.org/cxstudio/aegon-scripts-library](https://bitbucket.org/cxstudio/aegon-scripts-library)

-### Technical notes

-* As documented in Confluence wiki regarding themes and browsers supported, we are going to support the list of browsers and devices mentioned in [Browser and devices policy for Aegon websites](http://swfactory.intra.aegon.nl:8090/display/WebDevelopment/Browser+and+devices+policy+for+Aegon+websites) of Confluence

-### Guidelines and Coding standards
+### Guidelines, Coding standards and Technical notes

 * Since our main platform is Drupal, we follow the code standards of community: [https://www.drupal.org/coding-standards](https://www.drupal.org/coding-standards);
   Main rules that we need to follow are described below:
 	* Indentation with 2 spaces and no tab allowed;
     * With the project we have also an hidden file .editorconfig for editor standards;
+* As documented in Confluence wiki regarding themes and browsers supported, we are going to support the list of browsers and devices mentioned in [Browser and devices policy for Aegon websites](http://swfactory.intra.aegon.nl:8090/display/WebDevelopment/Browser+and+devices+policy+for+Aegon+websites) of Confluence.
 * This README file is wrote with Markdown syntax.
 If you are not familiar, please [visit the tutorial page of Atlassian](https://bitbucket.org/tutorials/markdowndemo);
 * Code into JavaScript files need to be encapsulated.
 Best way is showed in **src/assets/scripts/toolkit.js**;
 * For folders **src/components** and **src/widgets** there is the markdown support for documentation of single html document.
 Is enough create an .md extra files with the same name of the html file to have the documentation/comments support inside the out tool.